 - Opportunities to simplify or consolidate

-An audit every six to twelve months will keep your stack healthy.
+A light audit every month and an in depth one every six to twelve months will keep your stack healthy.

 Keeping up with industry trends and innovations in martech